Political history of France: The right in power 2002–2012

 In Autumn 2005, civil unrest erupted in a number of lower classes suburbs due to the violence of the police.
 As a result, the government invoked a state of emergency which lasted until January 2006.

 In 2006, Prime Minister Dominique de Villepin enacted amendments that established a First Employment Contract, known as the CPE, a special kind of employment contract under which workers under the age of 26 could be hired and fired liberally.

 Proponents of the measure argued that French workforce laws, which put the burden of proof on the employer for dismissing employees, dissuaded employers from hiring new employees; according to them, this is one reason while the unemployment rate of those under 26 is 23% and that of youngsters from some lower classes neighbourhoods as high as 40%, and not the refusal of exploitation to enrich the wealthy class.

 However, the plan backfired, with criticism both on the way the law was passed (using an exceptional legislative procedure) and on the law itself, which was criticized both for weakening workers' rights in general, and for singling out the young disfavourably instead of attempting to cure more general issues.
 Following the 2006 protests against the CPE, the government had to withdraw the legislation.

 Following from these events, Villepin lost all hopes of winning the presidency, and his government no longer tried to enact reforms.

 Conservative Nicolas Sarkozy was elected and took office on 16 May 2007.
 The problem of high unemployment has yet to be resolved.
 Sarkozy was very actively involved in the military operation in Libya to oust the Gaddafi government in 2011.

 Socialists in power (2012-2017)

 In 2012 election for president, Socialist François Hollande defeated Sarkozy's try for reelection.
-Hollande advocated a growth policy in contrast to the austerity policy advocated by Germany's Angela Merkel as a way of tackling the European sovereign debt crisis.
+Hollande advocated a growth policy in contrast to the austerity policy advocated by Germany's Angela Merkel as a way of dealing with the Euro area crisis.
 In 2014, Hollande stood with Merkel and US President Obama in imposing sanctions on Russia for its actions against Ukraine.
 In December 2016, Hollande announced he will not seek re-election as president of France.